-Place the pot on a stove burner or element that is approximately the same size as the bottom of the pasta pot.
+- Place the pot on a stove burner or element that's approximately the same size as the bottom of the pasta pot.

-Fill the pot with water.
-Use the amount in the directions on the package or, if you don't want to measure the water, pour in some and, after adding the colander and spaghetti and getting it to bend around the bottom of the pot, pour in enough water to cover to twice or three times the height of the spaghetti sitting in the water.
-You just want to ensure there's enough so that the spaghetti won't stick out of the water as it cooks and expands.
+- Fill the pot with water.
+Use the amount in the directions on the package or, if you don't want to measure the water, pour in some and, after adding the colander and spaghetti and getting it to bend around the bottom of the pot, pour in enough water to cover to 2 or 3 times the height of the spaghetti sitting in the water.
+You want to ensure there's enough so the spaghetti won't stick out of the water as it cooks.

-Wait for the amount of time specified on the spaghetti package.
-If you've bought your spaghetti from a store's bulk department and don't have packaging, cooking time is usually around eight to 15 minutes.
+- Wait for the amount of time specified on the spaghetti package.
+If you've bought your spaghetti from a store's bulk department and don't have packaging, cooking time is usually around 8 to 15 minutes.